Browse Items (148 total)

 A tool used to protect the hand when making or mending sails.
 It is made from leather and a pad of resin forms the thimble like head used to push a needle through the tough sail cloth.
 Dated early-mid-20th century.

-3D model of a roll of rope.
 Fishermen used rope to haul their nets, hoist sales and drop anchors.
 It was a vital necessity abroad any fishing boat.
 Dated mid-20th century.
-Physical object held at the Timespan Museum.
-Part of the Helmsdale Fishing…

 A decorated stone spindle whorl with concentric ring of punched dots and central perforation, used as a weight for a wooden drop spindle.
 The weight helped give the spindle momentum in the twisting, or spinning, of raw wool fibers into yarn for later…